BORJAMOME/Soho_Cholera/README.md

 # The Cholera Map That Transformed the World: John Snow's Data Journalism 💀

+# Overview
-Visualization in R of the cholera outbreak in the London neighborhood of Soho by John Snow.
+This project presents a visualization in R of the cholera outbreak in the London neighborhood of Soho by John Snow.
+It highlights the significance of data journalism and spatial analysis in understanding and combating infectious diseases.

 # Precedents
-The cholera outbreak on Broad Street, London, in 1854, was studied by John Snow, who used data mapping to track cases.
-Snow found that most cases were clustered around a water pump on Broad Street.
-This analysis revealed a clear pattern of cholera spread related to water quality.
-His discovery was crucial for understanding infectious diseases and led to improvements in public health.
-This innovative approach laid the groundwork for future epidemiological research and reforms in sanitation and water supply systems.
-Snow transformed the way infectious diseases were addressed, emphasizing the importance of data mapping in epidemiological investigation.
+The cholera outbreak on Broad Street, London, in 1854, was a pivotal event studied by John Snow.
+Utilizing data mapping techniques, Snow tracked cases and discovered a clustering of cholera cases around a water pump on Broad Street.
+His analysis revealed a clear pattern of cholera spread related to water quality, leading to crucial insights into infectious disease transmission.
+Snow's work laid the foundation for modern epidemiological research and prompted reforms in public health practices, particularly in sanitation and water supply systems.

 ![](Snow-cholera-map.jpg)